Welcome!

 Communities Leading Systems Alignment Research was a special two-part webinar event offered by Systems for Action as part of its Research in Practice series last month.
 The webinar’s presenters shared insights and updates from the four current SAIH grantee organizations: Mandela Yoga Project Inc, Community ConneXor, United Indians of All Tribes Foundation, and the Washington State Lived Experience Coalition.
 Learn about the presenters, follow links to the recorded webinars, and download the webinar slide decks:

-A slide from Communities Leading Systems Alignment Research: Part I
+- Communities Leading Systems Alignment Research: Part I (featuring Community ConneXor & Mandela Yoga Project Inc)

 The Community Power Network